MoeyyadQureshi/CyberbullyingDetection/README.md

 **Instructions**

+1. Delete anything in the text files
-1. Run TestCaseKarma.py
+2. Run TestCaseKarma.py
-2. Run nGrams.py
+3. Run nGrams.py
-3. Run Bot.py
+4. Run Bot.py
-4. Run Replier.py
+5. Run Replier.py

 Warning: Some of the code my need to be updated with valid Reddit Login credentials.